Republic of Sierra Leone Armed Forces: Sierra Leone Army

 Without holidaying, commanders at all levels are steadfast to project on the force outfits and outputs.
 This line of thought strictly conforms to the dynamics of the strategically, operational and tactical construction of our thinking.
 Thus, the establishment of Artillery, tailoring and the Armed forces Agricultural Units sit between these initiatives.
 The translation of these efforts is the Establishment review of 2010.
 Painstakingly as a force we are striving to catch up with information technology.
 The Africa Endeavour programme pioneered by the United States of Africa Command (AFRICOM) has however served an eye opener to our communications need both within and out.
 Our data over HF communication platform continue to play a central role in facilitating communication force wide.

 Equipment

 Sierra Leone has very limited modern weaponry.
 The country has a wide variety of used second-hand foreign imported arms.
 The IISS Military Balance 2020 lists 31 mortars, Carl Gustav recoilless rifles, and three air defence guns in service.
 Other army equipment may include the Heckler & Koch G3, FN FAL, AK-47, RPD light machine gun, and the RPG-7.
 Special forces use the L85 bullpup rifle.

 Two T-72 tanks were ordered from Ukraine in 1994 and were delivered to Sierra Leone via Poland in 1995.
-Although briefly serviced and maintained by South African firm Executive Outcomes, their operational status is somewhat doubtful.
+Although briefly serviced and maintained by South African firm Executive Outcomes, their operational status is currently unknown.
 Freetown's mechanized forces are backed by at least ten ex-Slovak OT-64 and three Casspir wheeled armoured personnel carriers.